|

 (60 pages ISBN 0 580 43279 3)

-The NASC document TG20:05 Guide on tube and fitting scaffolds has certain pre-designed arrangements of safe heights for Basic scaffolds as unclad, sheeted and with debris netting.
-This was published in January 2005.
+The Work at Height Regulations 2005 require that calculations are available for scaffold structures - an exception being when the scaffold is built to a recognised code of practice.
+The NASC document TG20:08 Guide on tube and fitting scaffolds has certain pre-designed arrangements of safe heights for Basic scaffolds as unclad, sheeted and with debris netting.
+The second edition was published in January 2009.

-- BS EN 74-1:2005 Couplers for tubes
+• BS EN 74-1:2005 Couplers for tubes

 This standard replaces BS 1139-2.1:1991 and gives the requirements and test procedures for couplers for use with tubes.
 The values for slip load on couplers are in characteristic terms (i.e.not safe working loads! ) Interestingly, the values for swivel couplers to Class A are now similar to those for the stiffer right angle couplers.
-First published in September 2006. ( xx pages ISBN 0 580 49096 3 )
+First published in September 2006.

-- BS 8437: 2005 Code of practice for selection, use and maintenance of personal fall protection systems and equipment for use in the workplace.
+• BS 8437: 2005 Code of practice for selection, use and maintenance of personal fall protection systems and equipment for use in the workplace.

 Published in May 2005 to support the Work at Height Regulations 2005.
 It brings together best practice from a range of sources.
 Gives detailed guidance.